lukapopijac/real-time-image-segmentation/README.md

 How To Run and Develop
 ----------------------
-To build the project and run local server over `https` and run watcher, run:
+To build the project with watcher, and run local server over `https`, run:
 ```
 npm start
 ```